sineemore/backpack/README.md

 backpack is a small wrapper around ssh.

-It transfers a file simular to .bashrc to remote host, sources it and continues with normal ssh session.
+It transfers contents of a local file ~/.backpack and itself to remote host, sources it and continues with normal ssh session.

-Some highlights:

 * works best as `alias ssh=backpack`
 * won't create any files on remote hosts (even temporary)
-* it is self-replicating and can be called again directly from remote host.
 * tries to fallback to normal ssh when remote shell is not bash
+* **self-replication** allows you to use backpack again directly from remote host, in this case backpack will keep original local file as you go deaper from host to host.

 Example of ~/.backpack file: